yastn/yastn/docs/source/theory/tensor/basics.rst

       ...|___|...

 .. note::
-        YASTN defines a vector space and its abelian symmetry structure through :class:`yastn.Leg`
+        YASTN defines a vector space and its abelian symmetry structure through :class:`yastn.Leg`.

-In some contexts, it is often useful to distinguish underlying spaces as co- or contra-variant with respect to transformations acting on these spaces.
+In some contexts, it is useful to distinguish underlying spaces as co- or contra-variant with respect to transformations acting on them.
-Often such a distinction is encoded through the position of the indices: subscript or superscript.
+Often such a distinction is indicated in writing as a subscript or superscript of the tensor.

-In quantum mechanics, it is useful to distinguish between :math:`\langle bra |` and :math:`|ket \rangle` spaces, due to different actions of symmetry transformations on these spaces
+An example from quantum mechanics is a different between :math:`\langle bra |` and :math:`|ket \rangle` spaces to separate co- and contra-variant spaces we write

 .. math::

     T = \sum_{abc...ijk...} T^{abc...}_{ijk...} |i \rangle|j \rangle|k \rangle ...
     \langle a |\langle b |\langle c |...

-In YASTN, similar to other implementations (:ref:`see below <refs_basics>`), the distinction between :math:`\langle bra |` and :math:`|ket \rangle` spaces, or Hilbert space :math:`\mathcal{H}` and its dual :math:`\mathcal{H}^*`, is encoded through `signature`.
+In YASTN, similar to other implementations (:ref:`see below <refs_basics>`), the convension for spaces of different meaning is through a `signature`.
+The binary choice between :math:`\langle bra |` and :math:`|ket \rangle` spaces, or Hilbert space :math:`\mathcal{H}` and its dual :math:`\mathcal{H}^*`, is given by a sign for a given leg of the tensor.

 .. note::
     `signature`, :attr:`yastn.Tensor.s`, is a tuple of signs :math:`\pm 1`